 Figure B1.
-Meteorological conditions at the Trail Valley Creek weather station during the two study periods including snow cover estimated from daily albedo > 0.4 indicated as shaded area. (a) Air temperature by Environment and Climate Change Canada (2019) and median topsoil temperature of each vegetation type; (b) daily mean values of four-component radiation.
+Meteorological conditions at the Trail Valley Creek weather station during the two study periods including snow cover estimated from daily albedo > 0.4 indicated as shaded area. (a) Air temperature by Environment and Climate Change Canada (2019) and median topsoil temperature of each vegetation type; (b) daily mean values of four component radiation.

 Figure B2.
-Snow depth measured at the end of April in 2017 and 2018 at approximately the same locations; the number indicates the Pearson's correlation coefficient R^2 ; the grey line is the 1:1 line.
+Snow depth measured at the end of April in 2017 and 2018 at approximately the same locations; the number indicates the Pearson's correlation coefficient \mathbb{R}^2 .

 Figure B3.
-Cumulative positive degree days of topsoil temperature below different vegetation types; the lines indicate the mean of all series per type, and the shaded areas represent the mean plus or minus the standard deviation; (a) 2017 and (b) 2018.
+Cumulative positive degree days of topsoil temperature below different vegetation types; the lines indicate the mean of all series per type, the shaded areas represent the mean plus/minus the standard deviation; (a) 2017, (b) 2018.